How To Find Someone’s Employment History Free (See All Jobs)

 Commercial search services are subject to Fair Credit Reporting Act (FCRA) requirements meaning before a company uses a third-party site to conduct a complete background check (including work verification), the agency must inform the subject a search will be conducted, what is included and obtain the subject’s consent to the search.

-Third-party sites know how to find someone’s employment history quickly by partnering with state and federal agencies to provide the data requested, and can provide bulk background checks to large corporations or government agencies.8
+Third-party sites can quickly uncover someone’s employment history by partnering with state and federal agencies to provide the requested data, and they can also offer bulk background checks to large corporations or government agencies.8

 Most agencies require some form of background check on applicants to determine they are the best suited for the position.
 The more responsibility carried by the person in a job, the more likely the background check will include employment verification.